Tawakkol Karman: Facebook Oversight Board

 On 6 May 2020, Facebook appointed her to its oversight board.
 Following her appointment, she was subjected to Saudi Arabian harassment in its media.
 In response, she stated that she hoped that she would not end up like Jamal Khashoggi.

+Philanthropy

+On 13 February 2023, Tawakkol Karman together with Turkish Disaster and Emergency Management Presidency (AFAD) built 50 temporary shelters for the brutal 6 February 2023 Turkey-Syria earthquake victims and her foundation also sent relief convoys to earthquake-raged areas in Turkey and Syria.